ianlikescoding/KICS-PSSA-Data/README.md

   npm install
 ```

-Start the server
+Start the server, keep it open in a terminal window

 ```bash
   node server.js
 ```

-Move to frontend directory
+Create new terminal window, move to frontend directory

 ```bash
     cd ..